evkx/evkx.github.io/content/models/zeekr/001/001_Performance_AWD/_index.md

 ### Brakes

-The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 482 mm, and the rear discs are 457 mm.
+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 482 mm, while the rear discs are 457 mm.

 ### Regenerative Braking